 While cabbage is sitting in the brine, add your Korean pepper flakes, garlic, ginger, and sugar to a clean food processor, along with some water to get things moving.
 If desired, add miso paste as well (for umami taste).
 Blitz until smooth.

-This pepper paste, along with the carrots (or daikon radish) and green onions, will bring major flavor to the kimchi!
+This pepper paste, along with the carrots (or daikon radish) and scallions (green and white parts), will bring major flavor to the kimchi!

 Step 4: Mix